YassineIdiri/Laravel_E-CommerceWebsite/README.md

 # Ecommerce

-An e-commerce website utilizing the Laravel framework.
+An e-commerce website built with the Laravel framework.

 # Installation